Is the Name of Jesus the same thing as the Person Jesus?

 Some years ago as I read this Acts 3 story, that verse leapt into my heart.
 “His name through faith in his name hath made this man strong.”
 I suddenly saw the Name of Jesus Christ in an entirely new way.
 I saw Jesus’ Name as a glorious spiritual entity distinct from Jesus, the Person.

 As I perceived it that day and ever since, there is the Person of Jesus, who lived and died and rose from the dead and is alive today.
-And then there is the Name of Jesus that we call on in prayer––not a Person, but a Name.
+And then there is the Name of Jesus that we call on in prayer––not the Person, but His Name.

-In my mind’s eye, I see Jesus’ Name as if it were a magnificent and priceless vessel brimming with treasure.
-I see the vessel itself as fashioned from Jesus’ identity: the Son of God, the Word, the Bread of Life, the Lamb of God who takes away the sin of the world, the Good Shepherd, our Peace, our Righteousness, our Healer…
+How might we envision Jesus’ Name?
+I find it helpful to see Jesus’ Name as a magnificent and priceless vessel brimming with treasure.
+The vessel itself is fashioned from Jesus’ identity: the Son of God, the Word, the Bread of Life, the Lamb of God who takes away the sin of the world, the Good Shepherd, our Peace, our Righteousness, our Healer…

-The treasure that fills this vessel is the life work of Jesus Christ of Nazareth: every healing He ministered, every deliverance by which He freed people, every temptation He resisted, every truth He proclaimed… It holds all the virtues He walked in: His agape-style love, His extravagant joy, His shalom peace, His compassion, His gentleness and humility… It contains His every step of heartfelt obedience to His Father, His suffering and death on the cross, His resurrection from the dead, His glorification…
+And the treasure that fills this vessel is the life work of Jesus Christ of Nazareth: every healing He ministered, every deliverance by which He freed people, every truth He proclaimed… It holds all the virtues He lived out on the earth: His agape-style love, His extravagant joy, His shalom peace, His compassion, His gentleness and humility… It contains His every step of heartfelt obedience to His Father, every temptation He resisted, His suffering and death on the cross…

-Immediately, my prayers became vastly more simple, effective, and powerful––and frankly therefore, far more fun.
-And it has continued so to this day.
+Immediately, my prayers became more simple and effective.
+And this has continued so to this day.
 For seeing the Name of Jesus like this has helped me in a practical way to have a substantial faith in His Name and in the power of that Name.
 And it has made praying God’s will into the earth, as the Spirit leads me, a great pleasure.

 Beautiful and Mighty

-The Name of the Son of God is both a wondrously beautiful Name and a mighty Name.
-And when we pray in Jesus’ Name with faith, the angels of God worship, the enemy of God is disempowered, and Father God responds.
-Praises to the exquisite Name of Jesus!
+In every language, the Name of the Son of God is both a wondrously beautiful Name and a mighty Name.
+And when we pray in His Name––with faith in that Name––the angels of God worship, the enemy of God is disempowered, and Father God responds.
+Praises to the magnificent Name of Jesus Christ of Nazareth!